What Are The Most Essential EdTech Tools?

 Create video prompts and discussion forums where students can pose, respond to, and comment on other students’ video responses

 Engage students within and across classes using live online polling, surveys, question-and-answer forums, formative assessments, word clouds, and more!

-You’ve likely heard of this formative assessment tool that engage students in live compettion.
+You’ve likely heard of this formative assessment tool that engages students in live competition.
 Kahoot grants teachers access to a content library of thousands of formative assessments on topics ranging from STEM and robotics, SEL, space, civics, and Disney (for when the students are clamoring for a brain break).

 Incentivize students to deliver and apply constructive feedback from students in their class.
 The teacher creates an assignment and rubric and students submit their work in text, file, video, link or Google Doc form.
 Next, students can provide anonymous feedback using the rubric.
 Students can then access their feedback and ask follow-up questions.
 All the while, the teacher has a complete overview of the entire process.

 Introduce students to the essentials of meditation and mindfulness with the Headspace app.
 Over 25 published studies have demonstrated the impact that Headspace can have on outcomes like stress management, attention/focus, and compassion.